 Skip to main content

 Environments separate monitors and configuration by deployment stage so that a probe targeting staging.example.com lives alongside — but never collides with — its production counterpart.
-Environments power filtered dashboards, scoped deploys, per-stage variable substitution, and per-stage secret overrides.
+Environments power filtered dashboards and per-stage variable substitution at check time.

 Define this in code.
 Environments live in devhelm.yml alongside monitors and tags.
 See Tags & Secrets for the YAML schema.